 If you question the logic, we understand.

 Some of us on the team love distance running and playing music.
-In both cases, in order to improve our skills, we have to slow down to run farther or slow down to manage the complexities of learning a new piece of music.
+In both cases, in order to improve our skills, we have to slow down to run farther.
+We have slow down to manage the complexities of a new piece of music.
 We can’t run the full distance when we start, or play the music piece at tempo just yet.
 We have to slow down to run farther and eventually run faster.
 Just as we have to slow down to learn the chord progressions, or the rhythmic patterns to make the music sound just right.

 These principles apply to you, the organization you lead, and your team that you want to build more capability in.

-Weather it’s culture change, lean startup, product design, innovation, a safety initiative, operational excellence or a supply chain capability build.
+Whether it’s culture change, organizational development, lean startup, product design, innovation, a safety initiative, operational excellence or a supply chain capability build.

 Apply the “Slow is Smooth, Smooth is Fast.” training principle to your organizational initiative.

 Slow and Smooth.
 Then speed up as your confidence builds.

 Move.
 Get started.
 Find some folks to train up your team.